 You must immediately notify the Provider of (a) any abuse of your Account; (b) the loss of the credentials to your Account (email address, password); and (c) the unauthorised disclosure, use and distribution of said credentials by or to third parties.

 In order to ensure that there is no unauthorised access to the platforms the Provider reserves the rights to request the confirmation of the student status held at the Institution to guarantee that other user’s data is not exposed to illegitimate persons.
-You (and your Institution, as the case may be) are solely responsible for making sure that:
+The student (and the HEI, as the case may be) are solely responsible for making sure that as a student:

 You are of legal age and have the permission to upload Personal Data on Online Learning Agreement platform.

 You own all IPR and any other rights, title and interest in your Content or have obtained the respective permissions and authorizations from the respective Third Party owners before submitting it to Provider through the Online Learning Agreement platform or the Services for the purposes described in the Agreement;

 Your Content is in compliance with all applicable laws and regulations, e.g. it is not offensive, harassing, invasive of another’s privacy, hateful or otherwise unlawful;

 Your Content does not require obtaining a license from or paying any fees and/or royalties by the Provider to any third party for the performance of any Services you have chosen to be performed by the Provider or for the exercise of any rights granted in the Agreement, except as expressly agreed otherwise in the Agreement;